databendlabs/databend/website/blog/2023-03-17-databend-weekly-85.md

 System tables are tables that provide information about Databend's internal state, such as databases, tables, functions, and settings.

-If you are interested in creating system tables, you may want to check out our recently released documentation which introduces the implementation, registration, and testing of system tables using the `system.credits` table as an example.
+If you're interested in creating a system table, check out our recently released documentation which introduces the implementation, registration, and testing of system tables, using the `system.credits` table as an example.

 Here is a code snippet: